Best Florida Springs For Manatees And Unbelievably Clear Water

 Florida gets a bad rap for a lot of things, but something it’s winning at and can’t be beat by any other state are its natural springs.
-Florida springs can be found all around the state, but primarily in the central region.
+Florida springs can be found all around the state, but primarily in the central region and Ocala National Forest.
 The best ways to enjoy the many freshwater springs include paddleboarding, swimming, glass-bottom boats and just walking along them.

 Time at the theme parks and resorts is great, and totally fun and relaxing, but if you wanted to spend a day paddleboarding and exploring different Florida springs is an awesome idea.
 You won’t regret it.
-Central Florida is home to a never-ending list of fresh water springs and rivers and they’re so easy to experience in addition to your Orlando trip.
+Central Florida is home to a never-ending list of fresh water springs and rivers and they’re so easy to experience in addition to a trip to Universal Orlando or Walt Disney World.

 What you'll find...